-Looking at the numerous options available in the market today, finding an appropriate health insurance plan
+Looking at the numerous options available in the market today, comparing health insurance plans

 Let’s take a look at what the various factors which determine the premium for your health insurance plan are: